OhYash/360-Panorama-Generator/README.md

 *By Yash Yadav, Km Varsha Jaiswal and Anamika Singh*

-360° Paronama Generator is a relative images stitcher written in C++.
+360° Panorama Generator is a relative images stitcher written in C++.
 The program takes individual images as input and generates a stitched panorama picture as output.
 The program supports giving outputs in 5 formats i.e. Plane, cylindrical, spherical, fisheye, and stereographic.

 - The program has been developed on linux environment and has been successfully tested on the same.
 The instructions assume that the user is on any linux-distro or is able to apply the instructions on their respective OS of choice.